NFL Team Grades for Week 3

 The Saints offense bounced back in a big way after struggling against the Browns in Week 2.
 New Orleans moved the ball almost at will, and quarterback Drew Brees (396 yards, five total touchdowns) was virtually unstoppable.

-Brees also surpassed Brett Favre for the most career completions during the game.
+Brees also surpassed Brett Favre for the most career completions.

 Alvin Kamara (124 yards) and Michael Thomas (129 yards) were spectacular in the receiving game, and the Saints got enough from the rushing attack—thanks in large part to a long run by backup quarterback Taysom Hill—to keep the Atlanta defense on its heels.

 Unfortunately, things weren't quite so breezy on the defensive side of the ball.
-The Saints were once again forced to engage in a shootout, and that very well could be the way New Orleans is forced to win most games this season.
+The Saints were once again forced to engage in a shootout, and that could be the way they need to win most games this season.

 Week 3 Grade: C+